 For most types of cancer, a biopsy is the only sure way for the doctor to know if an area of the body has cancer.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.

 There are many tests used for diagnosing childhood Hodgkin lymphoma.
 Not all tests described here will be used for every person, and the timing and sequence of these tests may vary depending on your child's specific situation.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

-- Type of cancer suspected
+The type of cancer suspected

 If swelling in the lymph nodes does not go down after a course of antibiotics, the swelling may be caused by something other than an infection.
-In these instances, the doctor does a physical examination of all the lymph node areas, the liver, and the spleen, which may be enlarged in children with Hodgkin lymphoma.
+In these instances, the doctor does a physical examination of all the lymph node areas, the liver, and the spleen, which may be enlarged in children or teens with Hodgkin lymphoma.

 Biopsy.
-If the lymph nodes don’t feel normal when the doctor examines them and don’t respond to antibiotics, the doctor will check tissue from the abnormal lymph node for cancer cells.
-The process of removing the tissue is called a biopsy.
+If the lymph nodes do not feel normal when the doctor examines them and do not respond to antibiotics, the doctor will check tissue from the abnormal lymph node for cancer cells.
+The process of removing the tissue for examination is called a biopsy.

 To perform a standard biopsy for Hodgkin lymphoma, a surgeon cuts through the skin and removes an entire lymph node or a piece of a mass of lymph nodes.
 In children, a lymph node biopsy is usually performed with general anesthesia or conscious sedation, in which the child is awake but the pain and discomfort are lessened with medication.